- Home Page

 READ TUTOR MENTOR

 READ.
 TUTOR.
 MENTOR.
-Change a child's future.
+Make a pledge to influence a child's future.

 United Way of Hays County believes that everyone can make a difference by volunteering in their community, and that by reading, tutoring or mentoring a child, you can change the future.
 United Way's volunteer reader, tutor, mentor initiative will mobilize 250 new education volunteers in Hays County as part of a larger national movement by United Way Worldwide challenging the nation to cut in half the number of high school dropouts by 2018.

-Importance of mentors!
+Importance of mentors.

 Research proves that caring volunteers working with students of all ages, have the power to help kids boost academic achievement and put young people on track for a bright future.